karlssberg/Motiv/docs/index.md

+﻿---
+layout: default
+title: Home
+---
-﻿# Supercharge your boolean logic
+# Supercharge your boolean logic

 Motiv is a .NET library that enables you to write more expressive, maintainable, and testable boolean logic.
 Its fluent API allows you to effortlessly create and compose